mordechaitenzer/port-youtube-catalog/README.md

 After ingesting and evaluating the data, you can use Port dashboards to turn raw entities into actionable insights.

 Dashboards aggregate catalog data and help you quickly understand trends, quality distribution, and standout entities without writing queries.
-In real systems, teams use similar dashboards to monitor service quality, deployment health, SLA compliance, or adoption metrics.
+You can use dashboards to monitor service quality, deployment health, SLA compliance, ownership coverage, or adoption metrics across your organization.

+**Create a Dashboard in Port**

+1. Log in to **Port**.
+2. Navigate to **Insights → Dashboards**.
+3. Click **+ Dashboard**.
+4. Name the dashboard (e.g., YouTube Playlist Overview).
+5. Click **Add Widget** to begin configuring visualizations.

+Once saved, you can access the dashboard anytime from the **Insights** section.

 Below is the dashboard we created for the playlist:
 ![Dashboard](assets/dashboard-main.png)